FusionAuth/fusionauth-site/_drafts/lets-talk-about-jwts-baby.md

 If you have a smaller application that uses a single backend, sessions work well.
 Once you start scaling or using microservices, sessions can be more challenging.
 Larger architectures require load-balancing and session pinning, where each client is pinned to the specific server where their session is stored.
 Session replication or a distributed cache might be needed to ensure fault tolerance or allow for zero-downtime upgrades.
 Even with this added complexity, sessions might still be a good option.

 I hope this brief overview of JWTs and Sessions has been helpful in shedding some light on these technologies that are used to identity and manage users.
 Either of these solutions will work in nearly any application.
 The choice generally comes down to your needs and the languages and frameworks you are using.

+## Learn More About FusionAuth

+FusionAuth is designed to be the most flexible and secure Customer Identity and Access Management solution available at the best price.
+We provide registration, login, SSO, MFA, data search, social login, user management and more, 100% free for unlimited users.

+[Find out more about FusionAuth](https://fusionauth.io/ "FusionAuth Home") and download it today.